Yule's "nonsense correlation" solved: Part II: Examples

 In Table~\ref{table:bb} we provide the moments of $\rho$ for independent Brownian bridges.
 Comparing with Table~\ref{table:bm}, we can see that $\rho$ has smaller variance for two Brownian bridges.
 Intuitively, this is because Brownian bridges are forced to fluctuate around zero more frequently than Brownian motions: a Brownian bridge has to return to zero at $t = 1$ but a Brownian motion is likely to make long excursions away from zero.
+The second panel of Figure~\ref{fig2} shows the $12$-th order polynomial approximation of the density function of $\rho$.